tscelsi/news-frontend/src/docs/mission.md

 ### 1. journalistic integrity

-It's important to preserve the integrity and respect the effort of the journalists who create the articles that are displayed on this website.
-That's why authors are credited, the entire article contents isn't displayed, and an easy way to read more is provided by linking back to the original source.
+It's important to preserve the integrity and respect the effort of the journalists who create the articles that are listed on this website.
+That's why the authors are credited, the full article contents isn't displayed on our site and to read the full article we link back to the original source.

 ### 2. tech for good